Tooth decay & caries: symptoms, treatments and prevention

 Tooth cavity filling

-If the dentist detects that the caries must be treated with a tooth filling, they will notify the patient and let them know that this procedure will require the use of infiltrative anesthesia in the area to be treated.
-During this process the following steps are carried out:
+If the dentist detects that the caries needs to be treated with a tooth filling, they will notify the patient and let them know that this procedure will require the use of infiltrative anaesthesia in the area to be treated.
+During this process, the following steps are carried out:

-3. An adhesive technique is used to glue the filling.
+2. An adhesive technique is used to glue the filling material.

 Crowns